Kongoni

 H

-starts withHartebeest are found in Sub-Saharan Africa.
+Hartebeest are found in Sub-Saharan Africa.
 They inhabit dry savannas, open plains, and wooded grasslands, often moving into more arid places after rainfall.
-They are tolerant of wooded areas and are often found on the edge of woodlands.
+They are often found on the edge of woodlands.

-Hartebeest are active mainly during the day; they graze in the early morning and late afternoon and rest in shade around noon.
+Hartebeest are active mainly during the day; they graze in the early morning and late afternoon and rest in the shade around noon.
 They are gregarious and form herds of up to 300 individuals.
 Larger numbers may gather in places with abundant grass.
-Within the herd, hartebeest can be divided into four groups: territorial adult males, non-territorial adult males, young males, and the females with their young.
+Within the herd, hartebeest can be divided into four groups: territorial adult males, non-territorial adult males, young males, and females with their young.
 The females form groups of 5-12 animals and fight for dominance over the herd.
 Sparring between males and females is common.
 Hartebeest are very alert and cautious animals with highly developed brains.
 They are calm in nature but can be ferocious when provoked.
 While feeding, one individual usually stays on the lookout for danger.
 At times of danger, the whole herd flees in a single file after an individual suddenly starts off.
 Hartebeest are generally sedentary and may migrate only under adverse conditions such as natural calamities.
-In order to communicate with each other, these animals produce quiet quacking and grunting sounds.
+To communicate with each other, these animals produce quiet quacking and grunting sounds.
 Juveniles are usually more vocal than adults and produce a quacking call when alarmed or pursued.

-Hartebeest are herbivores and their diet consists mostly of grasses.
+Hartebeest are herbivores (graminivores) and their diet consists mostly of grasses.
 In areas with scarce water, they can survive on melons, roots, and tubers.

 Hartebeest were formerly widespread in Africa, but populations of this species have undergone drastic decline due to habitat destruction, hunting, human settlement, and competition with livestock for food.
 They are also popular game animals due to their highly regarded meat.